-If you are in the process of fighting addiction, or if you are about to start, you’ve probably thought about a residential treatment program.
+If you are in the process of fighting addiction, or if you are about to start, you’ve probably considered a residential treatment program.

-The benefits are clear: support from medical professionals in a safe environment where you can recover away from the stressors and people who may have contributed to your addiction.
+The benefits of full-time treatment are clear: support from medical professionals, a safe environment, a break from the stressors and people who may have contributed to your addiction.
 But rehab, like any other medical treatment, comes with a financial cost.

 You may be ready to commit to a rehab program but worry that your family’s finances can not support full time treatment.
 The truth is that treating your addiction is an investment in your future, with big returns.
 Achieving sobriety can save you thousands of dollars that you would have spent on drugs or alcohol, losing a job, legal costs, or medical expenses for conditions caused by your substance abuse.